layilin/SP23-33852/_annotations/book2.md

 [plant] 61.128 chickweed. *Stellaria media*, a plant native to Europe.

 [plant] 61.129 And that, which coyly flies the astonish'd grasp.
 Grainger refers to the sensitive plant (*Mimosa pudica*), the leaves of which fold up when touched.
-It is indigenous to the Americas and became an object of fascination to European naturalists.
+It is native to the tropical Americas and became an object of fascination to European naturalists.

 [people] 61.130 Pontus' King.
 Mithridates (132-63 BCE) ruled Pontus in modern-day Turkey from 120-63 BCE.
 His attempts to expand his empire led to three wars against the Roman army.
 Following a mutiny by his troops, he committed suicide.

 61.131 Median climes.
 Media was the location of hot springs that the Romans called the sacred waters of Hercules.

 [plant] 61.128n Snakeweed.
-May be *Euphorbia hyssopifolia*, a plant native to the tropical and subtropical Americas.
+May be *Euphorbia hyssopifolia*, a plant whose native range includes the tropical and subtropical Americas.

 61.130n *Mithridatium*.
 A medicine long believed to be a universal antidote to poison.